ory/sdk/clients/client/typescript-fetch/docs/FrontendApi.md

     returnTo: returnTo_example,
     // string | HTTP Cookies  When using the SDK in a browser app, on the server side you must include the HTTP Cookie Header sent by the client to your server here.
 This ensures that CSRF and session cookies are respected. (optional)
     cookie: cookie_example,
+    // string | An optional organization ID that scopes the settings flow to providers of that organization.
+This parameter is only effective in the Ory Network. (optional)
+    organization: organization_example,
   } satisfies CreateBrowserSettingsFlowRequest;

   try {